 Non-compliance with the accessibility regulations

-We plan to address all the following issues by the end of 2024.
+We plan to address all the following issues by mid 2025.

 Disproportionate burden